 (c) Under the age of nineteen and a full-time student in a secondary school or in the equivalent level of vocational or technical training;

 (d) The sole caregiver for a child under one year of age or other fully dependent person; or

-(e) Unable to work for physical or mental health reasons.
+(e) Unable to work due to physical or mental health reasons.

-(3) "Entry date" is the date the individual entered the U.S. in an eligible status, or the date an eligible status was granted if it was granted in the U.S.
+(3) "Entry date" is the date the individual entered the U.S. in an eligible status, or the date an eligible status was granted in the U.S.